EnigmaCurry/curlbomb/README.md

  * OpenSSH (optional, if using --ssh)
  * GnuPG (optional, if using encrypted SSL cert or resources)
  * [python-notify2](https://pypi.python.org/pypi/notify2) (optional, for desktop notifications when using ping subcommand)
+ * curl (on the client machine, preferably version >= 7.39.0, for --pinnedpubkey support)

 ## Example Use